CBSE Class 10 > Class 10 Notes > Science > Short & Long Answer Questions: Heredity

 Q1: What is heredity?

 Ans: The continuity of features from one generation to another is known as heredity.
-It is also defined as the transmission of traits from parents to offsprings.
-The transmission of characters or traits from parents to their offspring (children) is termed as heredity.
+It is the transmission of traits from parents to their offspring.
+Heredity explains how characteristics such as eye colour, blood group and certain bodily features are passed down through genes from parents to children.

 Q2: All the variations in a species do not have equal chances of survival.
 Why?